Dana Nessel: Michigan State University investigation

 After the Larry Nassar scandal, Nessel's office launched an investigation into Michigan State University (MSU).
-Nessel charged two former university employees and one former university employee.
-Kathie Klages, the head coach for MSU's gymnastics team while Nassar was team doctor; Lou Anna Simon, who was MSU president during the investigation (and remains an MSU professor); and William Strampel, former dean of the MSU's College of Osteopathic Medicine.
-Strampel, who as dean was a former boss of Nasser, was convicted in a jury trial of one felony count of misconduct in office and two misdemeanor counts of willful neglect of duty, and an appeals court upheld the convictions in 2021.
+Ultimately, Nessel charged MSU president Lou Anna Simon; Kathie Klages, the head coach for MSU's gymnastics team while Nassar was team doctor; and William Strampel, former dean of the MSU's College of Osteopathic Medicine, a former boss of Nassar.
+Strampel was convicted in a jury trial of one felony count of misconduct in office and two misdemeanor counts of willful neglect of duty; an appeals court upheld the convictions in 2021.
 Klages was convicted of obstruction of justice in 2018 and sentenced to 90 days in jail, but the Michigan Court of Appeals vacated the conviction in 2022 on a 2-1 vote.
 The charges against Simon were dismissed in 2020; Nessel's office appealed, but a Michigan Court of Appeals panel unanimously upheld the dismissal in 2022; in a concurring opinion, Judge Elizabeth L. Gleicher criticized the investigation into Simon as a "sham" and wrote that the former university president was a "scapegoat" and "high profile target, selected to assuage public anger rather than to protect the integrity of the law."

-In 2019, Nessel said her department is at an impasse with MSU as they continue to withhold more than 6,000 documents under the claim of attorney-client privilege.
-Nessel, survivors, and activists continue to call on the university to release the documents.
+In 2019, Nessel said her department was at an impasse with MSU, which was withholding more than 6,000 documents under the claim of attorney-client privilege.
+Nessel, survivors, and activists called on the university to release the documents.
 In 2023, the MSU board of trustees voted against waiving privilege over the documents.